sean-smith/scale-out-computing-on-aws/docs/budget/prevent-overspend-hpc-cost-on-aws-soca.md

 ![](../imgs/force-ri-1.png)

-## Limit the number of concurrent job or provisioned instance
+## Limit the number of concurrent jobs or provisioned instances

-You can limit the number of concurrent running job or provisioned instances at the queue level.
+You can limit the number of concurrent running jobs or provisioned instances at the queue level.
 Edit `queue_mapping.yml`, specify either `max_running_jobs` or `max_provisioned_instances` to the limit you do not want to exceed.
 ~~~bash hl_lines="4 5"
 queue_type:
   compute: